PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 We are now going to learn a new language called C. This language is a *compiled* language (whereas Python was *interpreted*).

-Previously in Python our text based code was getting read by a program called an "interpreter", that interpreter "interprets" our text written code and runs it as instructions for your computers processor.
-So Python doesn't have to directly deal with memory addresses (the interpreter takes care of that for us), instead it's more like a scripting language.
+Previously, in Python, our text based code was getting read by a program called an "interpreter", that interpreter "interprets" our text written code and runs it as instructions for your computers processor.
+So Python doesn't have to directly deal with memory addresses (the interpreter takes care of that for us), instead it's more like a "scripting language", which means it is much easier and simpler to code in.

-We call Python an "interpreted" language because Python code gets "interpreted" by a program, whereas C code will actually get converted to 0s and 1s instructions for our processor (by a program called a "compiler"), which makes C VERY fast.
+C is still an ASCII text based programming language, but C code gets converted into 0s and 1s instructions (into a "program file") for our processor (by a program called a "compiler"), which makes C VERY fast.

 C is actually what the Python "interpreter" program was made with!